 Every Clinician's Portfolio must also include a personalized Promotion Matrix Table.
 The Table will help you document "excellent" or "meritorious" performance in clinical practice, according to the SOM approved Promotion Criteria Matrix.
 The Matrix Table is a bulleted list of your clinical activities and accomplishments, presented and categorized according to the SOM's criteria.
-In other words, the completed Matrix Table helps you tie your activities and accomplishments in clinical practice to the specific examples of clinical excellence (or meritorious performance) that are included in the School's Promotion Matrices.
+In other words, the completed Matrix Table helps you tie your activities and accomplishments in clinical practice, clinical program leadership, innovation, population health and community engagement to the specific examples of clinical excellence (or meritorious performance) that are included in the School's Promotion Matrices.
 The completed Matrix Table also helps reviewers understand and assess the range of your clinical activities and accomplishments.